-Stevens Point— Catching bluegills consistently through the ice on any given body of water takes a knack of know how.
-Sure when the fish are biting you can throw down any jig, put a wax worm on your hook and set it down and catch fish.
+Stevens Point— Catching more gills consistently through the ice on any given body of water takes a knack of know-how.
+Sure when bluegills are biting you can throw down any jig, put a wax worm on your hook and set it down and catch fish.

-But to consistently put decent sized gills from ice up to ice out you have to be able to vary your tactics.
-Time of year, water temperature as well as amount of oxygen will determine the temperament of the fish themselves.
+But to consistently put decent-sized gills from the ice up to ice out you have to be able to vary your tactics.
+The time of year, water temperature, as well as amount of oxygen, will determine the temperament of the fish themselves.

 Lakes can change significantly in as little as 2 weeks.
 What it looked like then may not be what it looks like now.
 If there are a lot of dead weeds down there that means decomposition is occurring and using up oxygen.
 If there are fish they will be a bit on the slow side.

-There are few times where once I get a fish marked that I will slowly raise it to entice a bit.
+There are a few times when once I get a fish marked that I will slowly raise it to entice a bit.
 Gills for the most part do not like the rise like perch or crappies and prefer the drop and sit.
-Sometimes it takes a while for the fish to decide to bite so holding steady is a key.
+Sometimes it takes a while for the fish to decide to bite so holding steady is key.

 If we are marking fish but not getting any takers I like to switch it up to small.
 This past season, the boys and I have been starting out with that.
-We vary between a Northland tackle tungsten banana bug or mud bug in an orange or chartreuse but there are times where darker is better.
+We vary between a Northland Fishing Tackle Tungsten Mud Bug Jig in an orange or chartreuse but there are times when darker is better.
 The horizontal presentation also gives it a different look.

-There are times where you have to jig like crazy to get the fish to notice the presentation.
+There are times when you have to jig like crazy to get the fish to notice the presentation.
 Trust your electronics and once you have a gill on screen, slow it down.

-With the new impulse helium fly the game has really changed.
+With the new Impulse Rigged Stone Fly, the game has really changed.
 This lightweight jig flutters on its way down.
-This setup is meant to be fished with light weight line in conditions without wind.
-This past weekend I was getting all kinds of lookers on my velxilar from the tungsten set up and so I switched to the fly and tipped it with a spike.
-The small presentation coupled with the light weight and impulse scent was too much for the gills to handle.
+This setup is meant to be fished with a lightweight line in conditions without wind.
+This past weekend I was getting all kinds of lookers-on my Velxilar from the tungsten setup and so I switched to the fly and tipped it with a spike.
+The small presentation coupled with the lightweight and impulse scent was too much for the gills to handle.
 I went from marking and catching nothing to catching fish consistently.

 We were fishing in an area where the water had warmed and there was green, so I assumed the fish should have been more active.
 What I did not take into consideration was that there were a lot of people in our area and a group of guys that chased their tip-ups down with their trucks rather than by foot causing the fish to be more cautious.

 There is nothing better than outsmarting finicky fish.
 Knowing the pulse of the fish before you head out can help you decipher the puzzle.
 Remember that more oxygen and warmer water means potentially more active fish but that is just a piece to the puzzle.
-Water clarity, amount of snow on the ice and cloud cover can all play a roll into further complicating the matter.
+Water clarity, the amount of snow on the ice, and cloud cover can all play a role in further complicating the matter.